DWasilewski3/EatAtState_Menu_Scraping/README.md

 # Web Scraping with Puppeteer

-This project uses Puppeteer, a Node.js library, to scrape dining hall menus from multiple websites and check for the availability of specified meals.
+This project uses Puppeteer, a Node.js library, to scrape dining hall menus from official Michigan State University Dining Hall websites and check for the availability of specified meals.

 ## Requirements